adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 **Why don't you have employees?**

 Good question.
 First, I do not want to scale up.
 I'm very choosy when it comes to my clientele.
 And I'm very happy staying small.
 It's beautiful.
 I have a lifestyle that works for me.
 Secondly, I like to be in control and make sure client is serviced well.
 I am very good at this.
-If I delegate, there are bound to be slip ups and errors and a host of second-order problems.
-In the advisory business, this is unacceptable (although, to be fair, there are many advisors who employ and do a good job of handling many people).
+If I delegate, there are bound to be slip ups, errors, and a host of second-order problems.
+In the advisory business, this is unacceptable (although, to be fair, there are many advisors out there who do a good job of handling many employees).
 Thirdly, I perform best when I'm on my own.
-I love the freedom and attention to detail when I'm on my own.
+I love the freedom and attention to detail.
 No bosses, no employees.

 **Are your fees negotiable?**